 Other medical issues: allergy symptoms, migraines, joint pains, hot flashes, night sweats, incontinence, and bone loss.

 Poor diet.
-Processed foods or foods that are high in unhealthy fats and sugar can actually increase estrogen levels.
-Eating a diet high in soy foods dramatically increases estrogen levels.
+Processed foods or foods that are high in unhealthy fats and sugar can increase estrogen levels.
 Not having enough magnesium and Vitamin B6 can also affect estrogen levels.

 Being overweight.
 Fat cells perform a function called “aromatization” which converts testosterone to estrogen.
 The more body fat, the more the body tips the balance towards estrogen and away from testosterone.